-Wall Street falls as investors fret about tax bill passage
+Wall St falls as investors fret about tax bill passage

 Investors were also digesting the U.S. Federal Communications Commission’s vote on Thursday to repeal landmark 2015 rules aimed at ensuring a free and open internet, setting up a court fight over a move that could recast the digital landscape.

-Declining issues outnumbered advancing ones on the NYSE by a 2.03-to-1 ratio; on Nasdaq, a 2.17-to-1 ratio favored decliners.
+Declining issues outnumbered advancing ones on the NYSE by a 1.89-to-1 ratio; on Nasdaq, a 2.25-to-1 ratio favored decliners.

-The S&P 500 posted 19 new 52-week highs and 2 new lows; the Nasdaq Composite recorded 52 new highs and 57 new lows.
+The S&P 500 posted 21 new 52-week highs and three new lows; the Nasdaq Composite recorded 58 new highs and 63 new lows.

+About 6.67 billion shares changed hands in U.S. exchanges, compared with the 6.53 billion daily average over the last 20 sessions.

-Reporting by Rama Venkat Raman and Sruthi Shankar in Bengaluru; Editing by Arun Koyyur and Nick Zieminski
+Additional reporting by Rama Venkat Raman and Sruthi Shankar in Bengaluru; Editing by Nick Zieminski and James Dalgleish